菜单

 Early-Stage Antibody Developability Assessment

-Micro Developability Services: High-Throughput Developability Assessment for Lead Optimization
+MicroDevelopability Services: High-Throughput Developability Assessment for Lead Optimization

 Most therapeutic antibody candidates are initially screened and selected based on affinity and functionality, while other important developability factors often receive less attention.
 This increases unexpected risks at later stages when the candidates are narrowed down, leading to costly re-engineering or program failure.
-Our antibody developability assessment brings these evaluations earlier in discovery using high-throughput (HTP) assays to assess key attributes such as sequence liability, PK, biophysical properties, stability, and manufacturability.
+Our antibody developability assessment brings these evaluations earlier in discovery using high-throughput (HTP) assays to assess key attributes such as sequence liability, PK, biophysical properties, immunogenicity, and stability.
 This rapid, HTP, low-material workflow delivers clear, actionable data to support lead optimization, enable early risk assessment, and help projects progress more smoothly toward CMC development.

 Early Developability Assessment